KlaBier/klabier.github.io/_posts/2026-05-02-EntraMCPServer_Part1.md

     <img src="/MyPics/2026-05-02-MCP_ClientPrompt_2.png" style="width: 80%; height: auto;" />
   </a>
 </div>
-Picture above: Result of a CA Policy healthy query
+Picture above: Result of a CA Policy health query

 ## Get started
 Since there are various resources covering the setup of Claude with the MCP Server for Enterprise, I decided to document my setup here, exactly as it worked in my lab.